CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 - Manager-created objectives shall be treated as manager-defined quarterly expectations, planning inputs, achievement context, and supporting evidence only.

-- Manager-created objectives shall not carry scoring weightage, rating, marks, weighted score, target value, or target date.
+- Manager-created objectives shall not carry scoring weightage by default.

+- Manager-created objectives may participate in scoring only when the assigned template explicitly allows scoreable manager-created objectives and the manager/admin assigns approved weightage before objective setting closes or before achievement submission opens.

-- Manager-created objectives shall not directly participate in marks, weighted score, quarter score, or final score calculation.
+- If manager-created objective scoring is not enabled, manager-created objectives shall remain review context only and shall not directly participate in marks, weighted score, term score, or final score calculation.

 - Manager-created objectives shall not require separate target date capture because the objective is linked to the applicable quarter or assessment term.
 The objective period shall be derived from the configured quarter or assessment term dates.